matthewhall78/hello-world/coverLetter.md

 * Strategical creating hypotheses on how to achieve the product vision
 * Establishing product roadmaps to set the direction for the cross functionaly team

-## Digital Service experience using agile practices, open source, and cloud platforms: _4 to 6 years experience_
+## Using innovation methods including but not limited to facilitation: _6 years experience_
-**Agile Practices:** _4 years experience_
+**Agile Practices:** _6 years experience_
 * 2016 to current working full time on Agile Teams using the Scrum Framework
 	* Oct 2016 to Dec 2018 in the Scrum Master role
-	* Jan 2019 to current, in the Product Owner role
+	* Jan 2019 to Jan 2022 in the Product Owner role
-* Oct 2016 to current delivering monthly Agile Fundamentals courses
+* Initiated an Agile Fundamentals training program where I co-facilitated and taught scrum to hundreds of BC Gov staff (Oct 2016 - Sep 2020)
+* Founded and Chaired the Scrum Master Guild and helped grow a fully self-sufficient community that is thriving today

-**Open Source:**  _6 years experience_
+**Open Source Development:**  _6 years experience_
 * 6 years experience using open source software to implement Line of Business solutions based on IITD architectural principles
-* The recent 4 years in particular I have been on a software team that is managing its code on Github as Open Source Apache 2.0 licensed software
+* For the past 6 years I have been on a software team that is managing its code on Github as Open Source Apache 2.0 licensed software
 * A lot of our work involves the evaluation and selection of other open source libraries for the inclusion in our product solutions in order to achieve the required capabilities
-* The past 2 years on the Common Service Showcase Team I have been focused on determining what makes an open source common component easy to onboard to
+* From Jan 2019 to Nov 2020 on the Common Service Showcase Team I was focused on determining what makes an open source common component easy to onboard to

+**Visual Facilitation**
+* I used this innovative method to capture our product team vision for how to build quality common services
-* We have documented a set of core characteristics and a list of delivery channels aimed at meeting the needs of development teams who require flexibility to implement common services in a way that aligns to their operational requirements
+* In this poster I captured the concepts of a set of core characteristics as "pillars" and a list of delivery channels aimed at meeting the needs of development teams who require flexibility to implement common services in a way that aligns to their operational requirements

-**Cloud Platforms:**  _4 years experience_
+**Cloud Platforms:**  _6 years experience_
-* 4 years experience working with OpenShift project namespaces and developing with DevOps principles
+* 6 years experience working with OpenShift project namespaces and developing with DevOps principles
 	* I lead my team in all planning activities for development and continuous improvement efforts
 	* I challenge the team to incorporate the adoption of cloud native architectural principles and microservice architectures into each iteration of our products
 	* We follow the "infrastructure as code" design principles, and continually streamline our code integration and deployment processes leveraging automated delivery pipelines (Continuous Integration and Continous Delivery)
 	* Other cloud hosted services we use include those which provide services to our team's product such as static code analysis, database backups, and uptime monitoring
 	* Our code includes unit tests, api test, and functional user interface tests, all of which are automated, and where possible, built out following test driven development principles
 	* We follow an API first approach in order to build in a way that enables us to adapt quickly to changing requirements

+## Experience leading teams and resolving complex staff and/or client issues  _8 years experience_

+> 3 years as a Business Portfolio Manager
+> 2 years as a Scrum Master
+> 3 years as a Product Owner

+## Experience building relationships with multiple jurisdictions, stakeholders, and private sectors  _5 years experience_
+* On the Common Service Showcase Team the majority of my communication involves planning ahead to identify the stakeholder relationships to establish and the partnerships to create and leverage in order to achieve the product vision.
+Carrying out these communications often involves creative use of tools and communication channels.
+Some of the relationships I have established include:
+	* Other teams who are building common components
+	* Governance level sponsors and directors who influence the adoption and funding of what we are building
+	* Business Portfolio Managers who have awareness of many existing products and connections to business areas
+	* Innovators who are building disruptive technologies that we want to prepare for and leverage
+	* Platform services who we rely on for foundational technology
+	* Training and communications groups who provide an avenue for outreach and product awareness
+	* Other corporate-wide groups or subject matter experts such as privacy and security professionals
+	*

 ## Prioritization of work in planning based on user needs, costs, value delivered, and return on investment: _13 years experience_
 **Traditional Project Management:**